KonH/UDBase/Docs/Inventory.md

 ## UI

-Several components is used now for show and control items:
+Several components are used now for show and control items:

 - **ItemPackView** - component that shows pack value for specific holder;
 - **HolderItemsView** - component to create ItemView collection for specific holder and initialize it;
-- **ItemView** - component that show item info;
+- **ItemView** - component that shows item info;
-- **ItemControl** - component that execute some actions on items, based on ItemView (SendItemControl can be used to send items between holders);
+- **ItemControl** - component that executes some actions on items, based on ItemView (SendItemControl can be used to send items between holders);

 This components can be simply extended for your purposes.